 It is important to mention that Pangu 1.1 also removes the 25PP store which was linked to some security concerns recently.
 While it’s still not clear what exactly was the reason behind the security issues, it is good to see that the 25PP store is removed as it was mostly useless for non-Chinese users.

-Also, check out our troubleshooting guide to fix common Pangu jailbreak issues.
+P.S.
+Check out our troubleshooting guide to fix common Pangu jailbreak related issues that you might run into on your iOS devices.